playcanvas/developer.playcanvas.com/docs/user-manual/optimization/gpu-profiling.md

 Please read this article on how to use Microsoft's PIX to capture GPU frames using the Chrome browser: https://toji.dev/webgpu-profiling/pix

 Alternatively, read this article on how to use RenderDoc to capture GPU frames: https://edw.is/renderdoc-webgl/

+If you want to use AMD's Radeon GPU Profiler or Nvidia's Nsight with Chrome, read [this article](https://frguthmann.github.io/posts/profiling_webgpu).

+## WebGL applications on Meta Quest

+Please read [this article](https://developers.meta.com/horizon/downloads/package/renderdoc-oculus/) on how to use Meta's fork of RenderDoc to capture rendering on Meta's Quest devices.